Statue of Liberty Diversity/Multicultural Resources See also:

 LGBT

 LGBTQ Heritage - A collection of resources on the histories of lesbian, gay, bisexual, transgender and queer Americans.
 Includes resources for educators on LGBTQ history and links to additional resources and information (National Park Service).
-See also LGBTQ+ Pride Month NEW!
-(U.S. National Archives and Records Administration; primary sources), and Unheard Voices: Stories of LGBT History (2020, Anti-Defamation League).
+See also LGBTQ+ Pride Month (U.S. National Archives and Records Administration; primary sources), and Unheard Voices: Stories of LGBT History (2020, Anti-Defamation League).
 For links to additional resources relating to heterosexism, homophobia, antigay violence, sexual orientation, gender identity, and other topics, see Heterosexism [Archived page; expect some broken links] (Part of the Understanding Prejudice website).

 Making Gay History AUDIO - An audio archive of rare interviews which bring the history of the LGBTQ civil rights movement to life through the voices of the people who lived it.
 (By author Eric Marcus at al.)